How to Print on Fabric at Home: Top Ways Explained

 Step 5: Screen Washing

-The unhardened emulsion is washed off with water (or a developer solution).
+The unhardened emulsion is washed off with water.
 This leaves a stencil on your screen — and it also serves as the route the ink passes to create the print.

 wash off unhardened emulsion